crocoder-dev/web/apps/website/src/content/staff_augmentation/variant_3.md

     aboutUs:
       [
-        "Our on-demand engineers are product-minded problem solvers with deep expertise in React, Next.js, Node.js, and more.", "They integrate seamlessly with your team, code alongside you, and explain solutions as they go. ", "Whether it’s a critical bug, performance problem, or tricky feature, they act independently and deliver results immediately.
+        "Our on-demand engineers are product-minded problem solvers with deep expertise in React, Next.js, Node.js, and more.", "They integrate seamlessly with your team, code alongside you, and explain solutions as they go.", "Whether it’s a critical bug, performance problem, or tricky feature, they act independently and deliver results immediately.
 Transparent rates, quick start, UK/EU time-zone overlap.", ],
     ourEngineers: